Version 2: Applicable from: 6 January 2022

 We also apply to the NHS and government departments for up-to-date contact details and for notifications about study members who have moved out of the UK or who have died.
 We match the contact details and personal information that we hold with similar data from NHS records or the records of other government departments.
 The How We Find You section of the Next Steps site sets out the extensive steps that we take to keep in touch with you and who we share your contact details with to update your record.

 Survey and research data

-We collect your survey data with your permission.
+We collect your survey data (and other kinds of research data) with your permission.
+You have the option to refuse to answer any individual questions without explanation.
+You can also withdraw from the survey at any time.
+You do not need to give a reason.
 We share pseudonymised survey data securely with researchers, statistics and archiving purposes via trusted research environments.
 Pseudonymisation is a technique that replaces or removes information in a dataset that directly identifies you, such as your name and address, and is a security measure taken to reduce the risk of you being identified in our research data.
 Any analysis of our data is carried out on grouped data and is not reported as individual answers.

 Adding information to your record – linked data programme

 We link data to your record as part of our linked data programme, to build up a picture of the different dimensions of your life and to produce research with the aim of improving public services.